Advice For Psychological Injury Claims

 • In public places – Anyone in control of a public space (an occupier) owes a duty of care under the Occupiers’ Liability Act 1957.
 All occupiers must take all the necessary steps to ensure your reasonable safety while you are using that public space for its intended purpose.

 • On the road – Road users owe a duty of care under the Road Traffic Act 1988.
 They must navigate the roads in a way to avoid causing harm to themselves and others.
-Furthermore, they must adhere to the rules and regulations set out for them in the Highway Code.
+They also need to follow the Highway Code.

 To see if you could be eligible to make a psychological injury claim, you can contact one of our friendly advisors.
 They can help answer your questions and offer you free advice.